chedosaf/frontend-project-lvl4/README.md

 Websockets
 Async(Async/Await)
 HTTP-requests(Axios)
-and a lot of ES6+ JS
+and a lot of ES6+ JS.